 - The long-lasting effects of generational trauma

-The series will conclude with a suite of facilitators discussing how we continue to see the impacts of systemic anti-Black racism today on health, education, housing, employment, and social services.
-Join us for what is sure to be an insightful series exploring the history and legacy of Black Nova Scotians, and using the past to inform the future.
+The series concluded with a suite of facilitators discussing how we continue to see the impacts of systemic anti-Black racism today on health, education, housing, employment, and social services.
+Watch the recordings below for an insightful series exploring the history and legacy of Black Nova Scotians, and using the past to inform the future.

 Decolonization: A Shared History